Rosh HaNikra grottoes and Achziv Beach guide starts with essential information (map, directions, kayaking). And then we tour both places. Let’s begin!

 Audiovisual Presentation At Rosh HaNikra Grottoes

-After getting off the cable car, I would recommend to go and see a movie about this place.
-A short film about this place is shown every 15 min.
-And there are screenings in different languages.
+After getting off the cable car, I would recommend starting with the movie about this place.
+There is a screening every 15 min.
+And there are displays in different languages.

 The film tells the history of this place and the geological history of the Grottoes.
 Plus the story of British Cairo – Istanbul railway.